 The one reservation I have is that the first edition, which I used, did not include the answers to the exercises.
 It mentioned a separate (teachers?) book with the answers, but I have not seen that for sale.
 I don’t know if the second edition includes the answers or not.

-Amazon.com also listed several others with very good reviews, most for $30-40 new, but Academic English Vocabulary for International Students by Bill Walker is only $9.94.
+Amazon.com also listed several others with very good reviews, most for $30-40 new, but Academic English Vocabulary for International Students by Bill Walker is much less.
 It offers a look inside and what I saw looked good, but I suspect at this price it might not be as thorough as some of the others.

 There are lots of ways to study the Academic Word List.
 There's also one common method that is not a good way to learn it-- or any new vocabulary.
-Trying to memorize a list of words and their definitions, out of context, is difficult, boring-- and usually ineffective.
+Don't try to memorize a list of words and their definitions out of context.
+It's difficult, boring-- and usually ineffective.
 It's far better to learn words in context-- seeing examples of the way they are used and other words often used with them.

 Memory strategies like flash cards or word lists are O.K. as a supplement, once you have already been introduced to the words.
 They are a poor first step.
 Studying example sentences and practicing the words in context (with gap-fills or questions) work much better.